lucaorioli/metrader5/README.md

 - Openbox minimal Window Manager
 - Graphical login
 - wine64
-- pyzmq and zmq
-- python3

 Based on Alpine Linux, the container is less than 250 MB in size.
-Most of this is the X11 window system wine python3 and pyzmq.
+Most of this is the X11 window system wine.
 # Extra:

-- Metatrader 5 64bit
+- Metatrader 5 64bit (need to create a dir "Metatrader" with all the content of a Metatrader5 installation dir)
-- ejtraderMT expert adviser datafeed [ejtraderMT](https://github.com/ejtraderLabs/ejtraderMT)